Leather For Shoes

 In this category you will find the most suitable leather for shoes making like décolleté or boots, sneakers and classical shoes elegant or sporty.
 This kind of leather is resistant to bending and to atmospheric agents, it can be rigid or semi-rigid, but also soft if used for the upper part of the boots.
-The leather for shoes can be of two kinds:
+The leather for shoes can be of two kinds: Full grain leather, is the finest leathers that retain the characteristic of original grain, can be opaque, shiny, printed or embossed or Split leather, obtained from the lower side of the skin, having the classic velour or suede effect.

 Leather for shoes making has at least two different functions from which derives the main distinction, in fact we can find: